 Filed under: Your Friends and Neighbors | Tags: bluejay, the atlantic, woodpecker

-Long ago, there was a woodpecker who desperately wanted to become friendly with the grubs in the old pine tree at the edge of the forest.
-Every day she would come knock, knock, knocking at their pine bark door, and the horrified grubs would burrow more deeply into the soft, rotten heart of the tree.
+Long ago, generic there was a woodpecker who desperately wanted to become friendly with the grubs in the old pine tree at the edge of the forest.
+Every day she would come knock, medicine knock, doctor knocking at their pine bark door, and the horrified grubs would burrow more deeply into the soft, rotten heart of the tree.

 “They must be shy!” the woodpecker exclaimed to her friend the bluejay, who cawed in agreement.
 “What we’ve got to do,” the woodpecker said, “is draw them out.”